Sh3B0/emka/README.md

 ### Network Security

-- The private subnet where nodes are deployed should be isolated from any other subnets through firewalls, this is also the responsibility of the cloud provider.
+- The private subnet where nodes are deployed should be isolated from any other subnets through firewalls.
+Network security group rules are automatically configured to achieve this.
+- Extra capabilities such as DDoS protection and Azure firewall can also be configured to add enhanced protection.

 ### Auditing, Logging, and monitoring

--

-## Tasks

-- Test deployment -> Production deployment
-  - HTTPS with domain name  ✅
-  - Nginx Ingress controller ✅

-- Improve diagram
-  - DB is a node ✅
-  - Ingress controller (nginx) ✅

-- Presentation
-  - Architecture slide
-  - Risks vs Mitigation slide
-- Prometheus
+- Application and cloud logs should be monitored with alerts configured to respond to any security incident.
+- A third-party solution like prometheus could be used for this purpose.
+Azure also provides its own monitoring tool that allows querying logs.